khaledbashir/the11-dev/MASTER-GUIDE.md

 **Files Changed:**
 - `/frontend/app/page.tsx` - Changed `useState<'editor' | 'dashboard' | 'knowledge-base'>('editor')` to `useState<'editor' | 'dashboard' | 'knowledge-base'>('dashboard')`

 **Result:** ✅ Dashboard is now the default application view.
 Users see analytics, stats, and AI insights immediately on startup.
-Can easily switch to editor or knowledge base from the sidebar.
+Can easily switch to editor or AI Management from the sidebar.

 ---